ong-yi-xuan/ict3104-team15/README.md

 ## File Structure

-- **configs**: This directory likely contains the configuration files.
-These files are used to set parameters or settings for the inference.
+- **configs**: This folder files are used to set parameters or settings for the inference.

 - **data**: The 'data' folder holds datasets from Sims4Actions and Charades.
 The user can input other datasets if desired in this folder, and edit the paths necessary in the notebook where needed.